baggariSiva/buzzsolutions-challange/README.md

 Then run npm start

-4. Navigate to the frontend folder Flickr in your command terminal
+4. Navigate to the frontend folder Flickr-react in your command terminal

 npm install // Install npm packages used in the application npm start  // Run the project